The Pilgrimage of Grace

 There were four key events:

-A broke out in Yorkshire and spread across northern England.
+• A rebellion broke out in Yorkshire and spread across northern England.
 The pilgrims had around 50,000 men, compared to the king who had an army of only around 8,000 in the North.

-The pilgrims, as the were known, made it clear they were rejecting the changes to the church and not rejecting Henry as king.
+• The pilgrims, as the rebels were known, made it clear they were rejecting the changes to the church and not rejecting Henry as king.

-However, when the found out the king was not going to agree to their demands they attacked castles in Hull, Beverley and Scarborough.
+• However, when the rebels found out the king was not going to agree to their demands they attacked castles in Hull, Beverley and Scarborough.
 Henry cancelled the pardons and hanged the rebel leaders.

 Why did the Pilgrimage of Grace fail?